krishnaprasadmp/passwaordAsService/README.md

    3. mvn spring-boot:run

+ Note:
- Note: This application runs only unix commands /etc/passwd/ and /etc/groups .
-So you have to run in linux machine or Mac not in windows
+  1.This application runs only unix commands /etc/passwd/ and /etc/groups .
+So you have to run in linux machine not in Mac not in windows
+ For mac etc/passwd contains comment but for linux not
+  2. This application runs on port number 8080
+  3. If you want to check error please go to the log files located at /usr/tmp/passwdAsServiceRestApi.log